Improving child and adolescent mental health.

 In 1993, Joseph Klingenstein’s eight grandchildren established the KTGF, initially to focus on the need for further research in childhood and adolescent depression.
 The Foundation later included funding for research in child and adolescent ADHD.

-In honor of Donald Cohen, the chair of the KTGF’s advisory committee and longtime Director of the Yale Child Study Center, a program was created at medical schools to teach students about child and adolescent psychiatry and mental health.
+In honor of Donald Cohen, former chair of the KTGF’s advisory committee and longtime Director of the Yale Child Study Center, a program was created at medical schools to teach students about child and adolescent psychiatry and mental health.
 Its goal was to produce more child and adolescent psychiatrists and to improve the mental health awareness of all doctors who treat children.
 Fourteen medical schools now participate in this program.

 Sally Klingenstein Martell was KTGF’s founding Executive Director, a role Eliot Brenner, Ph.D. assumed in 2019.
 Andy Klingenstein is the Chief Executive Officer and Board Chair.
 Additional trustees include other members of the third generation of the Klingenstein family.